 When it comes to sexual interactions, it seems like the notion of consent should be pretty simple.
 Yes means yes, no means no, easy peasy, right?
 Except obviously, it’s not that simple for a disturbingly large number of people.
 That begs the question, how have we gotten it so wrong as a society that this isn’t clearly communicated to everyone?

 Disturbingly, a 2018 survey found that only 28% of Canadians have a clear understanding of how consent is given.
 The Canadian Women’s Foundation explains that consent needs to be explicit, enthusiastic, and ongoing, and it may be withdrawn at any time.
 Yet 20% of Canadians aged 18-34 believe that sending explicit images automatically and always indicates consent to sex.
 Ten percent of Canadians don’t believe that consent is necessary for sexual activity within long-term relationships.

 Far too often, police and the justice system assume that consent is given until it’s somehow proven otherwise.
 It’s an odd way of looking at the matter.
-It’s like my vagina is permanently open for business unless I have a signed agreement that I want to close up shop.
+It’s like my vagina is assumed to be permanently open for business unless I have a signed agreement that I want to close up shop.
 It would be laughable if it wasn’t so disgusting.

 Rape of an unconscious woman

 In 2015, Stanford University student Brock Turner sexually assaulted an intoxicated, unconscious woman.
 He was found guilty on several charges, including penetration of an unconscious person.
 Despite this, he was only sentenced to six months in jail, of which he actually served three months.
 Why?
 Because a drunken and passed out woman has an “I consent” stamp on her vagina?
 Turner and his lawyers had the gall to file an appeal, but in some display of sanity, a higher court rejected it.

 “Consensual” gang rape